ivanmaeder/books/computers/computer-lib.md

 >
 > It's impossible to recapture the feeling of that earlier time, the personal excitement and joy many of us felt.

+On the subject of recapturing that feeling, see: "[Surviving Disillusionment](https://www.spakhm.com/p/surviving-disillusionment)" (Slava Akhmechet).

 ## My Notes

 > Dream Machines was an advertisement for my own services as a software designer, with free samples.
 And it was an invitation for smart and idealistic souls to join me in a great and brave undertaking, project Xanadu.